Research Projects

 • Following the workshops, the facilitators will work with the women’s groups and health care staff to prioritise action, plan strategies, co-implement plans and evaluate progress through the annual audit cycles.

-What type of project is it?
+What type of project was it?

 Cluster-randomised stepped-wedge trial

-What do we hope to achieve?
+What did we hope to achieve?

 Resources